 For mums to be truly hardy, they need time to become established in the ground.
 Ideally, they are best planted in the spring and allowed to grow in place all season.
 Unfortunately, the mums for sale in garden centers in the fall have been coddled in nurseries and coaxed to set buds for September blooms.
 That means they are putting an awful lot of energy into blooming, not growing roots.

 Planting these specimens in the garden in late summer or early fall does not guarantee sufficient time for the plants to become established.
-This is not a problem in warmer climates, where a bit of deadheading will satisfy most mums after bloom, but in areas with sub-zero winters, perennial plants need substantial roots to anchor them into the ground.
+This is not a problem in warmer climates, where a bit of deadheading will satisfy most mums after bloom, but in areas with sub-zero winters, perennial plants need strong roots to anchor them into the ground.
 The repeated freezing and thawing of the soil will heave the plant out of the ground and kill the roots.

 Spring-planted mums will have plenty of time for root growth.
 Many gardeners are surprised that their garden mums start to bloom in mid to late summer.
 If you want fall flowers on your mums, you will need to pinch the plants back periodically throughout the summer.
 Start when the plants are about 4 to 5 inches tall and repeat every 2 to 3 weeks until about mid-July.
 This will cause the plant to get stocky and bushier, and by late summer, it should be covered with flower buds.

 Although mums can handle partial shade, you will get the fullest plants and the best blooms in full sun.
 Chrysanthemum flowers are "photoperiodic" which means they bloom in response to the shorter days and longer nights experienced (in the Northern Hemisphere) in fall.
 Therefore, do not plant chrysanthemum flowers near street lights or night lights; the artificial lighting may wreak havoc with their cycle.